matomo-org/developer-documentation/docs/tests-github.md

 ### Security

-There is a chance the action scripts getting hacked, paying attention to security is of the upmost importance when you create a new GitHub Action script.
+There is a chance the action scripts are getting hacked, so paying attention to security is of the upmost importance when you create a new GitHub Action script.

 It could lead to a GitHub token loss and write access to our code.
 [More details](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#stealing-the-jobs-github_token)